Skip to main content

 Description

 Context manager to disable gradient synchronization across DP process groups.
+Support torch DDP and Low Level ZeRO-1 for now.

 function